 Rock Island, IL 61201

 Quad Cities Casino Tidbits

-* Based on casino floor square footage, Jumer’s is the biggest casino in the Quad Cities – beating out Rhythm Casino by about 1,600 square feet.
+- Based on casino floor square footage, Bally’s is the biggest casino in the Quad Cities – beating out Rhythm Casino by about 1,600 square feet.

 (By Steve Beauregard.
 Photos courtesy of Rhythm City Casino, Jumer’s Casino & Hotel, and the Isle of Capri Bettendorf).